bcaccinolo/wina_scrap/Readme.md

 - ✅save player one and player two
 - ✅save the date
 - ✅get the sport name in regard of the icon
 - ✅add odds in the match table (in float and in string to keep the raw data)
+- ✅Structuring a little bit of code

+- 🔥scrap and insert

 - do not insert match with 3 odds